-Assuming that an employee has not engaged in "willful misconduct, disobedience or willful neglect of duty that is not trivial and has not been condoned by the employer," certain entitlements at termination arise under the ESA.
+Assuming that an employee has not engaged in "willful misconduct, disobedience or willful neglect of duty," certain entitlements at termination arise under the ESA.

 Notice Provisions

 The ESA provides for notice of termination (e.g., working notice) or pay in lieu of notice.
 Under the ESA, a person's employment is terminated if the employer: